 So, where can you get these highly desirable omega-3s?

-According to Dr. Frank Sacs, Professor of Cardiovascular Disease Prevention at the Harvard School of Public Health, we should each aim to get at least one healthy dose of omega-3s into our diet every day.
-For example, a serving of a fish high in omega-3s (salmon or barramundi, for example), a handful of walnuts or a tablespoon of flaxseed oil.
-You can also get omega-3s through supplements, but the foods that are rich in omega-3s are also goods sources of other nutrients and eating them helps to shift our diets away from less desirable fats.
+According to Dr. Frank Sacs, Professor of Cardiovascular Disease Prevention at the Harvard School of Public Health, we should each aim to get at least one healthy dose of Omega-3s into our diet every day.
+That equals a serving of a fish high in Omega-3s (such as salmon or barramundi), a handful of walnuts or a tablespoon of flaxseed oil.
+You can also get Omega-3s through supplements, but the foods that are rich in Omega-3s are also goods sources of other nutrients and eating them helps to shift our diets away from less desirable fats.
 (In other words, if we’re eating fish for dinner, we’re not eating pizza!)

 OMEGA-3s & BARRAMUNDI

-Barramundi is a great source of omega-3s.
-Australis’s co-founder and CEO, Josh Goldman became interested in omega-3s in the 90’s when he was researching ways to improve survival of juvenile marine fish, in other words, how to raise strong and healthy young fish.
-Marine fish start life very small and grow extremely rapidly making their fatty acid requirement both specific and quite demanding to accommodate their fast growth.
+Australis Barramundi is a great source of Omega-3s.
+You’ll get 500mg of Omega-3s in a 4 oz serving of skinless barramundi and well over double in a skin-on piece!
+Australis’s co-founder and CEO, Josh Goldman became interested in Omega-3s in the 90’s when he was researching ways to improve survival of juvenile marine fish, in other words, how to raise strong and healthy young fish.
+Marine fish start life very small and grow extremely rapidly.
+Consequently making their fatty acid requirement both specific and quite demanding to accommodate their fast growth.

 “One of the really interesting things we learned is that if you don’t get the fatty acid balance right during the fish’s first few weeks it not only affects their survival as juveniles but also limits their potential to thrive later in life,” says Goldman.

-With the health of the fish and those eating the fish in mind, Goldman made omega-3s a priority in farming barramundi.
-The fish’s high level of omega-3s is achieved by tailoring the ratio of various oils over the course of a fish’s life.
-By doing so, the fish preferentially store the omega-3s they consume, which we benefit from when we eat the fish, and use the other fats as energy.
-The omega-3 levels in barramundi are comparable to that of Coho Salmon and much higher than almost any other white fish.
+With the health of the fish and those eating it in mind, Goldman made Omega-3s a priority in farming barramundi.
+The fish’s high level of Omega-3s is achieved by tailoring the ratio of various oils over the course of a fish’s life.
+By doing so, the fish preferentially store the Omega-3s they consume, which we benefit from when we eat the fish, and use the other fats as energy.
+The Omega-3 levels in barramundi are comparable to that of Coho Salmon and much higher than almost any other commonly eaten white fish.

 - “Ask the Expert: Omega-3 Fatty Acids,” Harvard School of Public Health